yox19/Early-Warning-for-Clinical-Deterioration/README.md

 In this ML project, I explored whether routinely collected clinical variables could be transformed into an interpretable deterioration-risk tool suitable for resource-constrained clinical environments.
 It uses retrospective clinical data such as diagnosis, demographics, comorbidities, vital sign combined with NEWS2 and QSOFA score to support evidence-based approach.

 ## 📌 Objectives
-- Identify high risk groups for clinical derioration
+- Identify patients groups at high risk of clinical deterioration

-- validate applicabilty for timely intervention and early consultation
+- Develop early warning score system for timely intervention and early consultation

 - Assess feasibility for daily implementation into routine clinical workflow